phenomenalpotato/aws-modernization-with-trendmicro-devsecops/content/40_Finding_Risks_in_Open_Source_Dependencies/01_security_tools.ee.md

 ## Introducing Trend Micro Cloud One™ –  Conformity

-Cloud One - Conformity is a cloud native service that help you avoid cloud service misconfigurations.
-With Conformity, you can achieve continuous security, compliance, and governance for your multi-cloud environment.
+Cloud One - Conformity is a cloud native service that helps us avoid cloud service misconfigurations.
+With Conformity, we can achieve continuous security, compliance, and governance for our multi-cloud environment.

 In this part we will scan the Cloud Formation Template of the infrastructure that will host our application.